 Traditional eyeglasses Multi-focal contact lens

 However, this would necessitate smaller, child-sized contact lenses.
 The first viable multi-focal contact lenses for children were created in New Zealand, and numerous studies showed that the rate of eye growth could be considerably reduced, sometimes up to 60%.

 The American FDA recently announced its approval for the use of these multi-focal contact lenses for ‘myopia management’ treatment.

-Orthokeratology, a contact lens worn at night to reshape the cornea also shows good results in controlling eye elongation in children, but the magic as to how these lenses work to slow myopia will be featured in our film.
+Orthokeratology, a contact lens worn at night to reshape the cornea also shows good results in controlling eye elongation in children, and the magic as to how these lenses use peripheral defocus to slow myopia will be featured in our film.

-But many parents prefer that their young children wear eyeglasses, even if traditional single-focus spectacle lenses cause their child’s myopia to become worse…
+But many parents prefer that their young children wear eyeglasses, even if traditional single-focus spectacle lenses may be causing their child’s myopia to become worse…

 Last year, extremely positive results were announced on a completely new kind of spectacle lens developed in Hong Kong.
 This design, based on peripheral defocus, is shown to slow axial growth, thereby managing myopia progression in children who cannot tolerate contact lens therapies.

-With more and more the new designs in lenses for myopia management, there’s greater hope for better control eye elongation in children and adolescents – keeping them safe from blinding eye diseases associated with myopia.
+With more and more the new innovative designs in both spectacle and contact lenses for myopia management, there’s greater hope to better control eye elongation in children and adolescents – keeping them safe from blinding eye diseases associated with myopia.